pnp/powershell/pages/articles/azurefunctions.md

 ### Latest stable version

-   If, for some reason, you would like to ensure it is always using the latest available PnP PowerShell version, you can also specify a wildcard in the version:
+   If, for some reason, you would like to ensure it is always using the latest available PnP PowerShell version, you can also specify a wildcard in the version (not recommended):

     ```powershell
     @{